Syrians in US react to Trump-ordered airstrikes

 - One Syrian living in Washington says: "Syrian blood is very cheap and Syrians are killed every day"

-(CNN)Kenan Rahmani's Twitter feed lit up with news that President Donald Trump had directed cruise missiles against the Syrian airfield believed to be the base from where the chemical attack on a rebel-held town in Idlib was launched.
+(CNN)Kenan Rahmani's Twitter feed suddenly began lighting up with news that President Donald Trump had directed cruise missiles against the Syrian airfield believed to be the base from where the chemical attack on a rebel-held town in Idlib was launched.

 "It was a very emotional moment," said Rahmani, who came to the US with his Syrian family at the age of three.